-12: A spill prevention plan will be developed to prescribe BMPs to prevent hazardous material releases and ensure cleanup of any hazardous material releases.

-13: Most work will occur during daylight hours (7am to 5pm) except during HDD pullback (pulling the pipe through the HDD tunnel) and Tie-in (reconnecting the gasline).
-Lights required for nighttime work will be directed inward toward the TCE to the extent possible and not directed into adjacent habitat areas to reduce impacts to wildlife movement.

-14. All local noise ordinance must be followed including obtaining any necessary variance from local authorities.
-Prior to construction, the construction contractor shall obtain Riverside County approval (exemption or variance) per Riverside County Municipal Code Section 847, Section 7.(a).1 - , Section Construction Related Exceptions, for all noise sources not exempt by Riverside County Municipal Code Section 847, Section 2.i. and exceeding Riverside County Municipal Code Section 847, Section 4 - General Sound Level Standards.
-Additionally, prior to any such activities occurring, the construction contractor shall obtain Riverside County approval (exemption or variance) for all operational and maintenance activities not compliant with Riverside County Municipal Code Section 847.

-15. Prior to any ground-disturbing activities (e.g. mechanized clearing or rough grading) for all project related construction activities, a Corps qualified biologist (or environmental monitor) shall conduct a pre-construction surveys of Federally-listed species.
-During these surveys the biologist will:
+- 12: A spill prevention, control, and countermeasure plan or soil prevention and response plan as applicable, will be developed to prescribe BMPs to prevent hazardous material releases and ensure cleanup of any hazardous material releases. - 13: Most work will occur during daylight hours (7am to 5pm) except during HDD pullback (pulling the pipe through the HDD tunnel) and Tie-in (reconnecting the gasline).
+Lights required for nighttime work will be directed inward toward the TCE to the extent possible and not directed into adjacent habitat areas to reduce impacts to wildlife movement. - 14.
+All local noise ordinance must be followed including obtaining any necessary variance from local authorities.
+Prior to construction, the construction contractor shall obtain Riverside County approval (exemption or variance) per Riverside County Municipal Code Section 847, Section 7.(a).1 , Section Construction Related Exceptions, for all noise sources not exempt by Riverside County Municipal Code Section 847, Section 2.i. and exceeding Riverside County Municipal Code Section 847, Section 4 General Sound Level Standards.
+Additionally, prior to any such activities occurring, the construction contractor shall obtain Riverside County approval (exemption or variance) for all operational and maintenance activities not compliant with Riverside County Municipal Code Section 847. - 15.
+Prior to any ground-disturbing activities (e.g. mechanized clearing or rough grading) for all project related construction activities, a Corps qualified biologist (or environmental monitor) shall conduct a pre-construction surveys of Federally-listed species.
+During these surveys the biologist will: - a.

-- a.
 Inspect the project area for any sensitive wildlife species; - b.
 In the event of the discovery of a non-listed, special-status ground-dwelling animal such as a burrowing owl or special-status reptile, attempts will be made to recover and relocate the animal to adjacent suitable habitat within the project site at least 200 feet from the limits of construction activities.
 Burrowing owl surveys and relocations would follow established protocols. - 16.
-Best management practices shall be implemented to reduce impacts to native habitats, including the following:

-a.
-All equipment maintenance, staging, and dispending of fuel, oil, coolant, or any other toxic substances will occur in developed or designated non-sensitive upland areas.
+Best management practices shall be implemented to reduce impacts to native habitats, including the following: - a.
+All equipment maintenance, staging, and dispending of fuel, oil, coolant, or any other toxic substances will occur in developed or designated nonsensitive upland areas.
 These areas will implement BMPs to prevent runoff carrying toxic substances from entering the Santa Ana River and associated drainages.
-If a spill occurs outside of a designated area, the cleanup will be immediate and documented.
+If a spill occurs outside of a designated area, the cleanup will be immediate and documented. - b.
+Fire suppression equipment including shovels, water, and extinguishers will be available onsite during the fire season (as determined by Riverside County Fire Department) and when activities may produce sparks.